Nation (novel): Adaptation

-The Royal National Theatre performed a theatrical adaptation of the book by Mark Ravenhill.
+The Royal National Theatre performed a theatrical adaptation of the book by Mark Ravenhill with music by Adrian Sutton.
 Previews started on November 11 and the show opened on November 23, 2009.
 Readings from the novel began on BBC Radio 7 on Saturday 30 January 2010 at 1800 and 2400.

 Pratchett noted: "I believe that Nation is the best book I have ever written, or will write."